scientiac/scifox/README.md

 A Minimalist Firefox userStyle

 > ### I have switched to using a more immersive version of this config which is on the [immersive](https://github.com/scientiac/scifox/tree/immersive) branch.
+> You can clone it by: `git clone -b immersive https://github.com/scientiac/scifox`

 ## Screenshots